bnanita/trafficapi/README.md

-# TrafficAPI - Traffic DATALAKE  RestAPI
+# TrafficAPI - API interface to the traffic Datalake

-This is a sample python based traffic API that support operation on traffic datalake.
+This is a sample python based HTTP interface to the datalake traffic API that support operation on traffic datalake.

 ## Available APIs